emrecanbulut/CarND-Advanced-Lane-Lines/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in `transformBackToOriginal` method using the inverse of `transformationMatrix`
+In `transformBackToOriginal()` method, I mapped the drawing of lane-line detection back onto the original image using the inverse of `transformationMatrix`.

 ![Example output frame][image6]

 ---